Gamers!: Supporting characters

 Chiaki's younger sister.
 She is envious of Karen's popularity and is somewhat happy that she cannot compete with her by going to a different school, where she could become a student council president.
 She secretly enjoys adult games and revels in being in the company of girls.
-When Keita accidentally sees the names for "Mono" and "Nobe", it is revealed that Konoha had made them.
+When Keita inadvertently sees the names for "Mono" and "Nobe", it is revealed that Konoha had made them.
 She helps Chiaki make friends with Keita.

 Media

 Light novel

 Sekina Aoi published the series in 2015 through Fujimi Shobo's Fujimi Fantasia Bunko with illustrations by Saboten.
-Twelve volumes were released from March 20, 2015 to October 19, 2019.
+Twelve volumes were released from March 20, 2015, to October 19, 2019.